nce/oci-free-cloud-k8s/README.md

 # github permission scope for the token:
 administration - read, write
 contents - read, write
+commit statuses - read, write
 webhooks - read, write
 ```

-Place this token in a private tfvars.
+* Place this token in a private tfvars.
+This installs flux and is used to
+generate the fluxcd webhook url, which triggers fluxcd reconciliation after each
+commit
+* Place this token in the oci vault (`github-fluxcd-token`).
+This allows fluxcd
+to annotate the github commit status, depending on the state of the `Kustomization`.

 ## Kubernets Access - kubeconfig